Where to Develop Film in Toronto in 2023.

 60 Minute Photo Lab

-The “60 Minute” part of their name may be slightly inaccurate, but we’re willing to let it slide.
+The “60 Minute” part of their name may be mildly exaggerated, but we’re willing to let it slide.
 While it probably won’t take an hour, you can still get your film developed in a timely manner at this Toronto photo lab.

 60 Minute Photo offers developing for 35mm and 120 medium format film, both black and white and C-41 color.
 Same day service is usually available, depending on their workload, for a small upcharge.